Cyber security analyst

 Employers will expect you to demonstrate a passion for, and an understanding of, the cyber/information security field and you'll usually need relevant pre-entry work experience to get a job.
 However, there are graduate schemes and internships available (at student and graduate level) in cyber and information security that don't require pre-entry experience.

-Making connections with those in the industry and attending relevant cyber and information security events could help you to access opportunities, which may not always be advertised.
+Making connections with people in the industry and attending relevant cyber and information security events could help you to access opportunities, which may not always be advertised.

-The Cyber Security Challenge UK is another source of opportunities, delivering a series of national competitions designed to test your cyber security skills, and hosting virtual areas designed to support and enhance cyber talents through gamification.
-This initiative has been set up to try and attract more individuals to this type of work.
+The Cyber Security Challenge UK is another source of opportunities.
+They deliver a series of national competitions designed to test your cyber security skills and host virtual areas designed to support and enhance cyber talents through gamification.
+The aim is to make cyber security more diverse, inclusive and accessible.

 Find out more about the different kinds of work experience and internships that are available.